PejmanNik/sqlops-spexecutesql-to-sql/README.md

 ## Installation
 The current release is available to [download as a .vsix file](https://github.com/PejmanNik/sqlops-spexecutesql-to-sql/releases/download/0.0.1/sqlops-spexecutesql-to-sql-0.0.1.vsix) and can be installed by opening the command palette (`ctrl/command+shift+p`) and selecting `Extensions: Install from VSIX...`

+## Thanks to
+Inspiring from https://github.com/mattwoberts/execsqlformat. so Thank you @mattwoberts.

 ## Release Notes

 ### 0.0.1